The-Kumarajiva-Project/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 ## 5. Constraints

-What constraints—–including deadlines, budget, or other requirements––should PechaJobs consider?
+What constraints—–including deadlines, budget, or other requirements––should the Kumarajiva Project consider?

 ## 6. Approach

-Describe the approach that PechaJobs should take to this job.
-Give enough detail for PechaJobs to create a detailed plan.
+Describe the approach that the Kumarajiva Project should take to this job.
+Give enough detail for the Kumarajiva Project to create a detailed plan.

 ## 7. Other options